What’s better; keeping your Employer’s Health Coverage or Medicare?

 B: If you work for a large company and your employer has COBRA.

-You can also drop your Employer’s Health Insurance and go on Medicare (potentially the most cost-effective)
+You can also drop your Employer’s Health Insurance and go on Medicare.

 Click here to go to our plan finder to find out what you would be paying for a Medicare plan with the same coverage as your Employer’s Health insurance plan.